emilpriver/go-hugo-portfolio/content/blog/rust/macros-in-rust.md

 ```
 macro_rules! say_hello {
     ($a:expr) => {
-        say_hello!($a, "this is the default if you only parse in one required parameter")
+        say_hello!($a, "this is the default if you only pass in one required parameter")
     };
+    //  the trailing * means that we can add inifity amount of parameters with same type as $opt variable
     ($a:expr, $($opt:expr),*) => {
         {
             print!("Hello {}! ", $a);